 “Defunding” Planned Parenthood really means blocking patients who depend on public health care funds (like Medicaid, Title X, and other government programs) from getting their care at Planned Parenthood health centers.

 The Obama Administration’s rule says that states can’t block people from accessing preventive care at a health center just because its organization also provides safe, legal abortion.
 However, the next administration could undo it.

 Last night the Ohio legislature rushed through a ban on abortion at six weeks of pregnancy — before most women even know they’re pregnant.
 The bill would, in effect, outlaw abortion in Ohio.

 Fear of an HHS secretary like Price is why Planned Parenthood has seen a significant increase in in online appointments for birth control, with a more than ten-fold increase in people seeking IUDs the first week following the election.
 People are worried they will lose their health care.

 Since Donald Trump was elected president, Planned Parenthood health centers have received a deluge of calls from patients and supporters asking if they can still get the health care they need, if Planned Parenthood is staying open — and even if abortion is still legal.
 Don’t panic.

 Tell the administration and your members of Congress: "Don't let my boss decide whether my birth control is covered!"

-Trump's gag rule is designed to block millions of people from care at Planned Parenthood health centers.
 Tell the administration #nogagrule!
+The dangerous rule is designed to block millions of people from care at Planned Parenthood health centers.